 DLCD will be co-leading this project with ODOE to identify high potential renewable energy production areas that are feasible for development that overlap with military training and operations areas, and to review and assess the current development and siting procedures of local, state, and federal governments.
 Upon conclusion, a renewable energy siting mapping tool will be developed by INR with information gathered over the course of the project.

-Learn more about this project on ODOE’s project web page.
+Learn more about this project on ODOE’s

 Sign-up to receive email updates from ODOE.